 Do you need to catch people at the start of the week as they plan their diaries and need inspiration or thought leadership?
 Or maybe at the weekend when they are shopping or thinking about leisure?
 Do some online research for your industry to determine the best time to send.
 You can always experiment by sending at different times to see what works best.

-9. Be ready for GDPR
+9. Be GDPR compliant

 10. And finally …

 If you are stuck with a blank page and lack ideas for what to write, look for inspiration at newsletters you’ve received recently and online examples … or talk to a copywriter.